Article

 • Use the standard format described in this style guide.

-Many authors use tools like these to review their articles before submitting them to Vultr Docs:
+Many authors use the following tools to review articles before submitting them to Vultr Docs:

-These are helpful, but none of them are a substitute for a human editor.
-We recommend using resources like:
+These are helpful, but none of them is a substitute for a human editor.
+We recommend using resources like the ones below to enhance your technical writing skills.

 Plain Language Resources

-If you'd like to learn more about plain language, see these resources:
+If you'd like to learn more about plain language, visit the following resources:

 Plain Language Examples